MKM Partners slashes price target on Aurora Cannabis Inc. [ACB] – find out why.

 Aurora Cannabis Inc. (NASDAQ: ACB) (TSX: ACB) (“Aurora”), the Canadian company defining the future of cannabinoids worldwide, together with 22nd Century Group, Inc. (NASDAQ: XXII) (“22nd Century”) announced today a three-way non-exclusive agreement to license biosynthesis intellectual property to Cronos Group Inc. (NASDAQ: CRON) (TSX: CRON) (“Cronos Group”), intended to assist in the advancement of research and development on the biosynthesis of cannabinoids.

-Aurora Cannabis Inc. represents 198.07 million in outstanding shares, while the company has a total market value of $1.49 billion with the latest information.
-ACB stock price has been found in the range of $5.4227 to $5.87.

-If compared to the average trading volume of 5.46M shares, ACB reached a trading volume of 6333546 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 5.50M shares, ACB reached a trading volume of 4252064 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here is what top equities market gurus are saying about Aurora Cannabis Inc. [ACB]:

 MKM Partners have made an estimate for Aurora Cannabis Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on September 28, 2021.
 While these analysts kept the previous recommendation, Jefferies dropped their target price from $7.49 to $6.78.
 The new note on the price target was released on September 03, 2021, representing the official price target for Aurora Cannabis Inc. stock.

-Aurora Cannabis Inc. [ACB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.02.
-With this latest performance, ACB shares dropped by -28.73% in over the last four-week period, additionally sinking by -36.06% over the last 6 months – not to mention a drop of -43.39% in the past year of trading.
+Aurora Cannabis Inc. [ACB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.36.
+With this latest performance, ACB shares dropped by -15.48% in over the last four-week period, additionally sinking by -34.04% over the last 6 months – not to mention a drop of -33.45% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Aurora Cannabis Inc. [ACB] shares currently have an operating margin of -157.48 and a Gross Margin at -73.36.
 Aurora Cannabis Inc.’s Net Margin is presently recorded at -282.16.